British Columbia Resources

 Agriculture and Food Programs Offered

-1. Landscape Horticulture Certificate Program
+1. Landscape Horticulture (Certificate)

 • This program provides students with the knowledge and skills to enter and succeed in the field of horticulture.
 The course is spent learning the theory in the classroom and applying in the gardens.